If you’re like a lot of business owners, the last thing you’re thinking about is whether or not your site needs a redesign.

 Below is a short description of the metrics we will analyze with this tutorial-style blog post.

 To track these types of visitor data statistics, you will need to install a tracking code on each page you want to monitor.
-If you have this set up, log into your GA account and open up your profile for the website you want to track (if you only have one website, then open up the profile where you see the Audience Overview screen as shown in the screenshot below).
+If you have this set up, log into your GA account and open up your profile for the website you want to track (if you only have one website, then open up the profile where you see the Audience Overview).

 Pulling Reports in Google Analytics